 Phone: (734) 327-9251, ext.
 312

-In 2012-13, Granato helped the U.S. National Under-18 Team capture first place at the 2012 Four Nations Tournament in Ann Arbor, Mich., and led the team to a silver-medal performance at the International Ice Hockey Federation Men’s Under-18 World Championship in Sochi, Russia.
-Additionally, Granato guided his team to an 11-6-4 (W-L-T) record against NCAA Division I and III schools, the best winning percentage (.619) against collegiate opponents in the history of the NTDP.
+In 2012-13, Granato helped the U.S. National Under-18 Team capture first place at the 2012 Four Nations Tournament in Ann Arbor, Mich., and led the team to a silver-medal performance at the 2013 IIHF Men’s Under-18 World Championship in Sochi, Russia.
+Granato also guided his team to an 11-6-4 (W-L-T) record against NCAA Division I and III schools, the best winning percentage (.619) against collegiate opponents in the history of the NTDP.

-During the 2011-12 campaign, Granato led his team to a 12-0-0-2 (W-OTW-OTL-L) record in international play, including first-place finishes at the 2011 Four Nations Cup in Balishikha, Russia and the 2012 Vlad Dzurilla Under-18 Tournament in Piestany, Slovakia.
+During the 2011-12 campaign, his first with the NTDP, Granato led his U.S. National Under-17 Team to first-place finishes at the 2012 Vlad Dzurilla Under-18 Tournament in Piestany, Slovakia, and the 2011 Four Nations Cup in Balishikha, Russia.
 His team also placed second at the 2012 World Under-17 Hockey Challenge in Windsor, Ont.